 As a small business owner, you are always working on ways to capture more customers within your local community.
 While your website gives you the ability to reach customers all over the world, if your business is a brick-and-mortar location that serves people face-to-face, it’s probably not doing you much good to reach customers halfway around the world.
 That’s why local SEO is important.

 Local search engine optimization (SEO) is how you optimize your website to rank higher in searches among your local audience.
 In other words, you want your auto repair shop to appear in search results before your competitor down the road.
 Customers should see you first, right?

 Improving your local rankings as a small business owner isn’t easy, but there are many tools and techniques you can use to improve your efforts.
-Whether you are working on this alone or with a web development team, local SEO is something you can handle.
+Whether you are working on this alone, with a web development team, or an SEO company, local SEO is something you can handle.

 Why Should I Care About Local SEO?